-- 6.1.
-Equipment to be used during the competition includes: - 6.1.1.
+- 6.1.1.
 Bridle Single Barcoo bridle.
 One ear bridles and double bridles are not permitted. - 6.1.2.
-Bit In all phases, a plain loose ring snaffle bit is to be used.
-This is a free rolling ring snaffle or full cheek snaffle with a smooth mouthpiece and single join.
-The bit may have loose rings, egg-butt style, D shaped or tom-thumb, the mouthpiece must be single jointed only.
+Plain snaffle bit.
+The bit may have loose rings, egg-butt style, D shaped or tom thumb.
+The mouthpiece may be straight, single or double jointed.
 Riders under 13 years may use a Spanish snaffle bit with a curb chain. - 6.1.2.1.
 The bit must be no thinner than 3/8" (9.5mm) measured against the cheek.
 It may have a gradual taper to the centre but must be no thinner than 5/16" (8mm) measured 1" (25mm) from the cheek.
 The ring may attach with a bar or through a hollow tube but must always be free rolling to prevent leverage.
 The ring must measure no more than 4" (100mm) in diameter.
 Loose ring bar bits are permitted. - 6.2.
 Twisted wire or gag bits are not permitted. - 6.3.
 All bits to be made available to stewards and judges for inspection before and or during the event. - 6.4.
 Reins personal choice - 6.5.
 Saddle Australian type stock saddle with knee pads and no horn.
 Fender saddles are permitted.
 Competitors will not be penalised for the use of a back girth.
 Western saddles or saddles with a horn are not permitted - 6.7.
 Not Permitted Tie-downs or martingales of any description.
 Nose bands or any other artificial device are not to be used.
 Horses must have free use of its head and any type of head tie-down, running reins, head checks etc. must not be used.
 Hackamores and bosals are not permitted. - 6.8.
 Spurs & Whips Spurs are optional.
 Suitable spurs are allowed but no riding whip may be carried or used.
 A stock whip may be required in the Dry Work phase. - 6.9.
 It is the responsibility of the competitor to ensure they have the correct gear and adhere to the rules and regulations. - 6.10.
 The judge has the right to call on any competitor to inspect their gear and if gear is illegal, the competitor is required to remove the offending article before competing.